grst/energymeter/README.md

 self-generated energy, and split the cost more accurately.

 Luckily, the Eltako meters can be read out via a S0-interface.
 This is a very simple interface that sends one electric pulse for each consumed Wh.
-Moreover, the SMA inverter and battery system can be queried using a Modbus interface via the local network.
-This project contains a Python project I run on a Rasperry Pi zero to count the pulses received via S0 and to query the modbus interface in a fixed interval.
+Moreover, the SMA inverter and battery system can be queried using a Modbus interface via the local network such that we can retreive information about energy production and storage.
+This repo contains a Python package I run on a Rasperry Pi zero to count the pulses received via S0 and to query the modbus interface in a fixed interval.
 The resulting measurements are saved in a SQLite database that can be used for analyzing and visualzing the energy consumption and production.

 ## Hardware setup